Alonzo Mourning: Miami Heat (1995–2003)

-New Jersey Nets
+New Jersey Nets (2003–2004)

 Mourning signed a four-year deal with the New Jersey Nets in July 2003 as a free agent.
 On November 24, 2003, after appearing in 12 games, Mourning retired from the NBA due to complications from his kidney disease.
 On December 19, he underwent a successful kidney transplant.
 In 2004, he started practicing with the Nets again, and made the team's regular season roster during the 2004–05 season.
 He did not play a significant role with the Nets, however, and openly complained to the media that he wanted out of New Jersey, especially after the team traded away Kenyon Martin.
-After playing in just 30 total games for New Jersey, Mourning was traded to the Toronto Raptors on December 17, 2004.
+After playing in just 30 total games for New Jersey, Mourning, Eric Williams and Aaron Williams (and two first-round draft picks) were traded to the Toronto Raptors for Vince Carter on December 17, 2004.
 Mourning never reported to the Raptors, and was bought out of his contract at a remaining $9 million on February 11, 2005.
 Raptors team officials later said that he did not meet the medical conditions to play for the team.
 Mourning then finished the season with the Heat being paid a second salary, the veteran's minimum.

-Return to Miami
+Return to the Heat (2005–2008)

 Mourning re-signed with the Heat on March 1, 2005.
 His role was reduced as a backup because of superstar Shaquille O'Neal, although he was called upon as a starter due to O'Neal missing stretches due to injury.
 O'Neal and Mourning even played together on the court at times, with Mourning playing power forward.
 Because of physical limitations, his minutes were reduced, but was still a steady contributor.
 Mourning's tenacious defense, steady offense, and all around hustle helped the Heat gain and maintain the first seed in Eastern Conference during the 2004–05 season.
 Mourning finished the regular season ranking third in blocked shots at 2.66 per game, despite only playing 20 minutes per contest.
 Miami swept the Nets in the first round of the playoffs, with Mourning recording 21 points and nine rebounds in just 16 minutes in Game 2.
 In the second round against the Washington Wizards, Mourning stepped in for the injured O'Neal and scored 14 points with 13 rebounds and blocked four shots in Game 3 as Miami completed another four-game sweep.
 Miami fell in seven games to the defending champions, the Detroit Pistons, in the Eastern Conference Finals, with Mourning leading the team in blocks with three per game for the series.